-This report details the findings of the 2019 major change assessment.
+This report details the findings of the 2019 major change assessment and the 2021 follow up assessment on the conditions set in 2019 that had not been satisfied at the time of the assessment.

 Each section of the accreditation report begins with the relevant AMC accreditation standards.